privatenumber/vue-just-ssr/README.md

 Example: `just-ssr --port 3333`

-Use this flag to set the port for the SSR server to listen on.
-If not provided, it checks `process.env.PORT` before falling back to 8080.
+Use this flag to set the port for the server to listen on.
+If not provided, it checks `process.env.PORT` before falling back to `8080`.
 If the port is taken, it will choose a random available port.

 ### Template